What is it?

-Any woman can get bacterial vaginosis.
-Having bacterial vaginosis can increase your chance of getting an STD.
+- Having bacterial vaginosis can increase your chance of getting a sexually transmitted disease (STD).

 What is bacterial vaginosis?

 Bacterial vaginosis (BV) is an infection that is linked to an imbalance of “good” and “harmful” bacteria that are normally found in a woman’s vagina.
 Bacterial vaginosis is the most common vaginal infection in women ages 15-44.